-- 1.8 Worlingham Parish Council began deliberations surrounding neighbourhood planning in 2014.
+- 1.9 Worlingham Parish Council began deliberations surrounding neighbourhood planning in 2014.
 Its neighbourhood plan team (WNP Team) reached out to the community to gauge support.
-The team subsequently broadened with both resident and parish council members in January 2016. - 1.9 The enlarged WNP Team identified a number of key issues and set up a work-group structure to probe each of these.
+The team subsequently broadened with both resident and parish council members in January 2016. - 1.10 The enlarged WNP Team identified a number of key issues and set up a work-group structure to probe each of these.
 Progress was monitored through minuted monthly meetings.
-The wider community was consulted again at the village fete in September 2016. - 1.10 A detailed questionnaire4 was subsequently distributed to every household in the parish in November 2016.
-The responses to the questionnaire have contributed substantially to the drafting of the policies and actions in this Neighbourhood Plan. - 1.11 A Drop-in Day for the community was held in the sports hall of the local primary school on Wednesday 26 May 2017.
+The wider community was consulted again at the village fete in September 2016. - 1.11 A detailed questionnaire4 was subsequently distributed to every household in the parish in November 2016.
+The responses to the questionnaire have contributed substantially to the drafting of the policies and actions in this Neighbourhood Plan. - 1.12 A Drop-in Day for the community was held in the sports hall of the local primary school on Wednesday 26 May 2017.
 Displays covered the responses from the Neighbourhood Plan questionnaire, the recommendations from the Housing Needs Assessment5, the "Vision" and the "Objectives" for the Neighbourhood Plan, nomination of "Local Green Spaces", and preliminary issues surrounding potential development sites.
-Residents had the opportunity to comment upon the "Vision" and the "Objectives" and the proposals for the nomination of "Local Green Spaces". - 1.12 The matter of neighbourhood planning has been a routine agenda item for the monthly public meetings of the Worlingham Parish Council.
+Residents had the opportunity to comment upon the "Vision" and the "Objectives" and the proposals for the nomination of "Local Green Spaces". - 1.13 The matter of neighbourhood planning has been a routine agenda item for the monthly public meetings of the Worlingham Parish Council. - 1.14 The emerging Neighbourhood Plan, in accordance with the regulations, was twice published and publicised (in the periods 1 April to 9 June 2021 and 10 January to 21 February 2022).
+An independent Examiner considered the arising comments and objections and also reviewed the plan against the Basic Conditions set by the legislation.
+Changes recommended by the Examiner were made before the referendum that was held on 17 November 2022.